 This is the summer of road trips.
 International travel isn’t an option right now.
 People can explore the US safely.
 But, a road trip does require a little planning.
 These fifteen items are a must-have on your road trip packing list.

 1. Hand-Held Paper Map

 The first reason this is on the packing list is cell phone service can be spotty, especially in National Parks.
 An old fashion map can save the day.

 The second reason for me is that I am a visual learner.
-You can explain to me all day where we are going, but until I see it, you could be talking a foreign language.
-Plus, a perfect keepsake, is stitching the route into the map when you get back.
+You can explain to me all day where we are going, but you could be talking in a foreign language until I see it.
+Plus, a perfect keepsake is stitching the route into the map when you get back.

 I recommend a waterproof map, so you don’t worry about spilling your coffee.

 A road trip means living out of the car for days.
 Between electronics, snacks, and guidebooks, things can get messy quickly.
 Stay organized and add this to your road trip packing list.

 Hotel bills can add up quickly.
 There are beautiful places to camp in the US.
 You don’t have to pack tons of camping gear.
 Keep a small tent and sleeping bag in the car.
 You never know when you will find the perfect beach camping spot.

 Eating out also adds up quickly.
 Get a soft-sided cooler (easier to squeeze into an already full car).
 Keep snacks, lunch meat, beer, and wine (passengers only) handy.
 A picnic lunch is a perfect way to cut down on expenses.
 Don’t forget the wine opener.